Nelson-He/openGauss-wasm/README.md

   1. A shared library, and
   2. A PL/pgSQL extension.

-To compile the former, the wasmtime-c-api header files are required.
+To compile the former, the wasmedge should have been installed.
-You can download the header file from [here](https://github.com/bytecodealliance/wasmtime/releases).
+You can install the wasmedge as simple as

+Refer to [https://wasmedge.org/book/en/quick_start/install.html](https://wasmedge.org/book/en/quick_start/install.html) for more details.

 After that, run `CREATE EXTENSION wasm_executor` in a openGauss shell.
-Two new functions will appear: `wasm_new_instance` and `wasm_new_instance_wat`; They must be called with the absolute path to the shared library.
+One new function will appear: `wasm_new_instance`; It must be called with the absolute path to the shared library.
 It looks like
 this: